 Take them to the Vet

 Taking your cat to the vet regularly and whenever a potential problem arises is a great place to start when helping your cat live its happiest and longest life.
-Having your vet as a second set of eyes on your cat’s health will definitely support them in living a long and healthy life with you.
+Cat care should be taken seriously and having your vet as a second set of eyes on your cat’s health will definitely support them in living a long and healthy life with you.

 Part of taking your cat to the vet regularly is to have any new or existing issues addressed.
 These issues can be anything from a slight change in their sleeping or eating habits or a new onset of hairballs.
 Having your cat’s teeth checked by the vet at each visit is also important for your cat’s longevity.